nhthn/venn7/README.md

 A key observation in the Cao et al. algorithm is that, reading left to right, every crossing starts a region, and every region is started by exactly one crossing.
 In other words, a crossing is a junction of four regions, and the crossing's associated region is immediately to its right.
 The relationship between crossings and regions is almost one-to-one -- only the outermost (empty set) and innermost ({0, 1, 2, 3, 4, 5, 6}) regions have no associated crossing.

 Given a crossing, the p-matrix can be used to identify the sets in the associated region.
-After swapping two entries while computing the p-matrix, take the upper of the two entries that have just been swapped, and take the strip of entries from that entry to the top of the matrix.
-This strip names the precise set of curves that the region belongs to.
+After swapping entries `k` and `k + 1` (0-indexed) in column `c` of the p-matrix, the strip `c[:k + 1]` in Python slice notation names the precise set of curves that the region belongs to.
 For example, if we just swapped the 2nd/3rd entries and 4th/5th entries to get p-matrix column [0, 2, 1, 4, 3, 5, 6], the upper crossing starts region {0, 2} and the lower one {0, 2, 1, 4}.
-If the matrix encoding produces a valid Venn diagram, then all 128 subsets will be represented exactly once by a crossing, except the empty set and {0, 1, 2, 3, 4, 5, 6}.
+If the matrix encoding produces a valid Venn diagram, then 126 subsets will each be represented exactly once by a crossing.
+The remaining two are the innermost and outermost regions, bringing the total to 2^7 = 128.

 ### Determination of cubic Bezier curves